Ixmoon/Gigabyte-Aorus-Battery-Manager/README_en.md

 This way, PowerLimit will automatically run every time your computer starts, ensuring that the charging threshold remains active without taking up screen space.

 ## Settings Expiration Note
-PowerLimit settings will expire only when the computer is powered off or rebooted.
+PowerLimit settings will expire only when the computer is powered off and rebooted.
 However, by setting up the auto-start task, you can ensure that the settings are reapplied each time the computer boots.

 ## Notes
 - Ensure that your OS and drivers support the settings change.